 Alternatively, the State Controller's database of Government Compensation in California website provides information and reports on employee pay and benefits in a searchable manner for all cities in California by clicking here.

 The Human Resources Department works with City departments to interpret labor agreements, address and resolve employee grievances, and assist with employee disciplinary processes.
 The department also investigates discrimination and harassment complaints, and conducts random drug and alcohol testing of employees to comply with federal requirements.
 The Director of Human Resources and Risk Management serves as the chief negotiator representing the City's interests during contract negotiations with various employee associations.
-To view the City's memoranda of understandings (MOUs), or City/Labor agreements, please click the links below :
+To view the City's various labor agreements and memoranda of understandings (MOUs) see the Current Labor Agreements page.

 The City of Buena Park participates in the California Public Employee's Retirement System (CalPERS).
 City employees do not participate in Social Security.